-Vatican Treasurer Pell found guilty of abusing two choir boys 22 years ago
+Vatican treasurer Pell found guilty of abusing two choir boys in 1990s

 Judge Peter Kidd had extended bail for Pell, who had been walking with a crutch throughout the trial, to allow him to undergo double-knee surgery in Sydney in December.
 His bail had been extended since then.

-Reporting by Sonali Paul; Editing by Sam Holmes and Neil Fullick
+Reporting by Sonali Paul; Editing by Sam Holmes, Neil Fullick and Michael Perry